Rakshith1310/Sparks_Foundation/README.md

    > Determine the distance od each object to the centroid
    > Group the object based on the minimum distance basis kmeans.transform(dataset) method measurees each instances in dataset to every centroid and returns n,k dimensioned array, where k is #of clusters and n is the #of instances in dataset.

+Task3.
+Decision Tree Algorithm
+For the given ‘Iris’ dataset, create the Decision Tree classifier and visualize it graphically.
+The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.